 She encloses her grimoires in sanitary spells, keeps monsters in the cellar and hates being interrupted when she’s nose-deep in a romance novel.
-The universe gave her the grave misfortune of being related to Kit March, and so Amelia’s life was never going to be easy before she tried to be a doctor and settled on working as the village witch.
+The universe gave her the grave misfortune of being related to Kit March, a magician with a loose relationship to honesty, and so Amelia’s life was never going to be easy before she tried to be a doctor and settled on working as the village witch.
 She’s grumpy, blunt and baffled by the people around her, and her stories are quirky, slightly-comedic slice-of-fantasy-life pieces about demiromanticism, relationships, Kit, autism and narrative.

-Beginning forty one years before Tes arrives at the College, Amelia’s stories depict the very beginning of Kit’s plans to teach magic to autistic students—and reveal a few key facts about a mysterious sword, the elves and the Greensward.
+Beginning forty-three years before Tes arrives at the College, Amelia’s stories depict the very beginning of Kit’s plans to teach magic to autistic students—and reveal a few key facts about a mysterious sword, the elves and the Greensward.

 Amelia March is tired of suitors breaking into her house after dark to express their undying love.
 Sure, it might be the fashion, but whatever happened to getting to know someone first?
 Why won’t they listen to her when she says she isn’t interested?
 And what does it mean that her cousin Kit thinks there’s a word for her approach to romantic relationships?